 But according to her complaint, when Manav was allegedly misbehaving with her, she started running upstairs.
 He suddenly held her ass and started pressing her boobs, (according to her) without her consent.
 Even though when her ‘No’ meant ‘yes’ whether that could be taken as her consent is the big question here.

 Remembering Wallet – To Pay?

-But the statement that reveals her lie is when Manav allegedly gave up remembering his wallet.
+But the statement that exposes her lie completely is when Manav allegedly gave up his ‘much demanded’ sexual act remembering his wallet.

 According to her, when Manav was ‘forcing’ her of giving him a blowjob, pressing her boobs and holding her ass, or in other words when Manav was at the peak of his sexual ecstasy, all of a sudden, he gave up the sexual act remembering his wallet.
 Any boy would know what it means to be in that state.
 Even many girls would know what it means for the guys who are ready for their sexual wilderness.

 But in this case, we find Manav remembering that he forgot his wallet and urged Bhavleen to go back to the basement again.
 Remember, Manav was demanding a blowjob (according to her complaint) just before remembering about his wallet.

 If this is true, then this can happen under three circumstances.
 The most likely option is, she demanded money for a blowjob and hence Manav had to remember his wallet.
 Well, now feminists may say that it was Bhavleen’s choice to demand money for a blowjob, who are we to be moral police here and I want to assure them that I am not being moral police here.
 In case she demanded money for a blowjob then probably the transaction was settled with money and she was satisfied with the amount given and didn’t raise any complaint in 2018.
 But now when she got matured, she is trying to extort more money from Manav and hence the complaint.